 We recommend that if you are positive for COVID-19, you follow the CDC recommendations of limiting contact with your dog, including no sharing food, bedding, being kissed or licked, and no snuggling.
 If you must care for your dog while you are sick, wash your hands before and after you interact, and wear a cloth face covering.

 You can read more about COVID-19 and animals on the CDC's FAQs page.

 Kelly Wilson, DVM

-All on-campus group events and public tours are cancelled/postponed through April 30.
+All on-campus group events and public tours are cancelled/postponed through the end of May.
 The campus gift shop is closed until further notice (the online store is still available).

 All non-essential personnel are working from home.
 Communications and fulfillment of donor recognition items may be delayed.
 Team members continue to come to campus to care for all dogs while maintaining social distancing guidelines and increased cleaning/sanitizing requirements.

 The veterinary clinic is not holding elective appointments until further notice.
 The vet clinic remains staffed for emergency and urgent care only for puppy raisers and breeding hosts.
 The clinic continues to service all dogs in training.